shadowmint/ue4-static-plugin/README.md

 rebuild; delete the files in Binaries/ and restart the editor.

 It should prompt you to rebuild the plugin and editor targets.

+## License

+This project is under the MIT license.
+That should be broadly permissive enough to do whatever you want with it without resistriction; if for any reason that's not acceptable or you have any questions, just open an issue on the issue tracker.